Have your say

 We might not be carrying out public consultations all the time, but when we do we list the projects below and invite you to contribute.

-We welcome your feedback to help us understand the issues workers are facing, how businesses have been affected, and how the NSW Government can help.
-What you tell us will help inform NSW Government policy making, including our Mentally Healthy Workplaces Strategy(External link).
+This consultation aimed to help us better understand how COVID-19 is impacting mental health at work, including the issues workers are facing, how businesses have been affected, and how the NSW Government can help.
+What you told us will help inform NSW Government policy making, including our Mentally Healthy Workplaces Strategy.

-We want your view on a draft Code of Practice which aims to give employers, workers and others guidance on how to ensure psychologically healthy and safe workplaces.
+We asked people to provide their view on a draft Code of Practice which aims to give employers, workers and others guidance on how to ensure psychologically healthy and safe workplaces.

 What was this about?